Singularities of the Chern-Ricci flow: Introduction

-Beyond the K\"ahler setting, there more recently has been interest in the study of geometric flows, in the context of non-K\"ahler manifolds.
-Unlike the K\"ahler case, Hamilton's Ricci flow will not, in general, preserve special Hermitian condition.
-It is natural to look for another geometric flow of Hermitian metrics, which somehow specializes in the Ricci flow in the K{\"a}hler context.
-Many parabolic flows on complex manifolds which do preserve the Hermitian property have been proposed by Streets-Tian~\cite{streets2011hermitian,streets2010parabolic} and Liu-Yang~\cite{liu2012geometry}.
-The Anomaly flow of $(n-1,n-1)$-forms has been extensively studied by Phong-Picard-Zhang~\cite{phong2018anomaly,phong2018aflows}.
+Beyond the K\"ahler setting, there more recently has been interest in the study of geometric flows in the context of non-K\"ahler manifolds.
+Unlike the K\"ahler case, Hamilton's Ricci flow does not, in general, preserve the special Hermitian condition.
+It is thus natural to look for another geometric flow of Hermitian metrics, which somehow specializes in the Ricci flow in the K{\"a}hler context.
+Several parabolic flows on complex manifolds that preserve the Hermitian property have been proposed by Streets--Tian~\cite{streets2011hermitian,streets2010parabolic} and Liu--Yang~\cite{liu2012geometry}.
+Additionally, the Anomaly flow of $(n-1,n-1)$-forms has been extensively studied by Phong--Picard--Zhang~\cite{phong2018anomaly,phong2018aflows}.

-This paper is devoted to the Chern-Ricci flow which is an evolution equation of Hermitian metrics on a complex manifold by their Chern-Ricci form, first introduced by Gill~\cite{gill2011convergence} in the setting of manifolds with vanishing first Bott-Chern class.
+This paper is devoted to the Chern--Ricci flow, which is an evolution equation of Hermitian metrics on a complex manifold by their Chern--Ricci form, first introduced by Gill~\cite{gill2011convergence} in the setting of manifolds with vanishing first Bott--Chern class.
 Let $(X,\omega_0)$ be a compact $n$-dimensional Hermitian manifold.
-The {\it Chern-Ricci flow} $\omega=\omega(t)$ starting at $\omega_0$ is an evolution equation of Hermitian metrics where ${\rm Ric}(\omega)$ is the {\em Chern-Ricci form} of $\omega$ associated to the Hermitian metric $g=(g_{i\bar{j}})$, which in local coordinates is given by Here $d=\partial+\Bar{\partial}$ and $d^c=i(\Bar{\partial}-\partial)/2$ are both real operators, so that $\dc=i\partial\Bar{\partial}$.
+The {\it Chern--Ricci flow} $\omega=\omega(t)$ starting at $\omega_0$ is an evolution equation of Hermitian metrics where ${\rm Ric}(\omega)$ is the {\em Chern--Ricci form} of $\omega$ associated to the Hermitian metric $g=(g_{i\bar{j}})$, which in local coordinates is given by Here $d=\partial+\Bar{\partial}$ and $d^c=i(\Bar{\partial}-\partial)/2$ are both real operators, so that $\dc=i\partial\Bar{\partial}$.
 In the K\"ahler setting, ${\rm Ric}(\omega)=iR_{j\bar{k}}dz_j\wedge d\bar{z}_k$, where $R_{j\bar{k}}$ is the usual Ricci curvature of $\omega $.
-Thus if $\omega_0$ is K\"ahler i.e., $d\omega_0=0$, \eqref{crf} coincides with the K\"ahler-Ricci flow.
-For complex manifolds with $c_1^{\rm BC}(X)=0$, Gill~\cite{gill2011convergence} proved the long time existence of the flow and smooth convergence of the flow to the unique Chern-Ricci-flat metric in the $\partial\bar{\partial}$-class of the initial metric.
-For general complex manifolds, Tosatti and Weinkove \cite[Theorem 1.3]{tosatti2015evolution} characterize the maximal existence time $T_{\max}$ of the flow as
+Thus, if $\omega_0$ is K\"ahler i.e., $d\omega_0=0$, \eqref{crf} coincides with the K\"ahler--Ricci flow.
+For complex manifolds with $c_1^{\rm BC}(X)=0$, Gill~\cite{gill2011convergence} proved the longtime existence of the flow and smooth convergence of the flow to the unique Chern--Ricci flat metric in the $\partial\bar{\partial}$-class of the initial metric.
+For general complex manifolds, Tosatti and Weinkove \cite[Theorem 1.3]{tosatti2015evolution} characterized the maximal existence time $T_{\max}$ of the flow as